 It is NOT a descriptive essay.
 Your college essay should not merely provide the image of the event.
 You should be interacting with your own story in a manner that shows reflection and growth.

 In the case of your college essay, the protagonist is you.
 Your plot’s main conflict will be your interactions with the antagonist.
 Remember the antagonist can be person, concept, or force.
-For example, if the prompt asks you talk about a time where you took initiative and solved a problem, the antagonist could be the obstacles that almost prevented you from solving the problem.
+For example, if the prompt asks you to talk about a time where you took initiative and solved a problem, the antagonist could be the obstacle that almost prevented you from solving the problem.

 Identifying your antagonist is incredibly important because the antagonist drives the plot!
 Once you have identified the antagonist, you will have a clear cut idea of the conflicts and resolution.
 It is within this resolution or denouement where you will have most of your reflection and introspection.